 What You Do:

-- Ask your child to fill the sock 3/4 full with crumpled tissue paper or newspaper.
+Ask your child to stuff the sock until it's ¾ full with crumpled tissue paper or newspaper.
 If you are using a sock made of thin or white fabric, try using light-colored tissue paper since newspaper may show through.